 - Feed grains

 - Manufactured steel

 - Timber/lumber

 - Rock, aggregate, ores, and related materials (including granulated blast furnace slag (GBFS), portland cement clinker material (clinker), pozzolan, gypsum, limestone, and related materials used as part of the Orcem project component)

 - Project-based break-bulk items (i.e., heavy lift transport, large construction assemblies)

 - Other bulk and break-bulk commodities

-- Marine construction materials - Portland cement
+- Marine construction materials

+- Portland cement

 Liquid bulk cargos or large-scale container operations would not be handled through the VMT Terminal.
 In addition, the VMT Terminal would not handle municipal waste, coal, petroleum coke or any other petroleum-based product such as gasoline or crude oil.
-None of the above listed material handling and processing uses at the VMT Terminal would involve compounding of radioactive materials, refining of petroleum or the manufacturing of explosives.
 It should be noted that modifications to the list of commodities that could be handled through the VMT Terminal in the future would be subject to City review and may require an amendment to the applicant's use permit.
-Such an amendment would be subject to a discretionary process and subsequent environmental review under CEQA.
+Such an amendment , which would be subject to a discretionary process and subsequent environmental review under CEQA.